 There are 3 different sizes of rooms available at Barberyn Beach, standard, deluxe and deluxe studio ranging form 300-450 sq ft.
 Each is simply but elegantly decorated and has a balcony overlooking the rainforest that leads to the ocean.
 The ensuite rooms are bright and airy with ceiling fans and mosquito nets around the four poster beds.
 Rooms with air conditioning are available but it is advised against artificial air for the duration of your treatment.

 There are no TV’s, radios or WiFi access in the room, but visitors are encouraged to embrace the quite, and have the natural sounds of the nearby Indian ocean act as the soundtrack to one’s stay.
-For those that need access to the outside world, there is a WiFi connection at reception and in the library.
+For those that need access to the outside world, there is a WiFi connection at reception and in the library and you can have your own travel playlist on quietly.

 The Barberyn Beach Ayurveda Resort was named as one of the top Ayurvedic wellness resorts in Asia and has a range of facilities available to guests including: